old-adapdr/adapdr/README.md

 ## Work Related
-For things connected to work and/or employment related please contact me on LinkedIn or via the contact address on my profile's main page!
+For work/employment related please contact me on LinkedIn or via the contact address on my profile's [main page!](https://github.com/alexpdr)
+Alternatively you can have a look at my python-inspired [CV](https://github.com/alexpdr/cv)